42core-team/monorepo/wiki/reference/actions/core_action_attack.md

 This action not only used to damage any object, but it's also good for destroying deposits, picking up gem piles & lighting a bomb's fuse.

-Units can only attack one tile up, down, left or right; and only if their action_cooldown is 0.

 > **TIP**: There is friendly fire - you can damage your own units and core.
 So **BE CAREFUL!**

+- Units can only attack one tile up, down, left or right; for more see [Action Position Limits](../../documentation/action_position_limits).
+- Units can only attack if their action cooldown is 0, for more see [Cooldowns](../../documentation/cooldowns).

 ## Signature